 What does it mean for music professionals?

 For now, not much.
 These public actions take time and we’re not even close to seeing effective decisions.
 But it can bring up questions about work methods.
 Music streaming revenues are questioned even more today because it is now an important part of revenues for the music industry.
 And this means digital statements piling up in your accounting database.

-Thankfully, we’ve been working on Royalties Manager and just released the solution.
+Thankfully, we’ve been working on a Royalty Management solution and just released it.
 Only one workspace to stock and manage your music catalog and contracts, linked to you accounting.
 Easy and safe.
 Book your free demo today and see how we can help you anticipate and optimize your administrative operations!